alleystoughton/SMLNJtrans/README.md

 [SML/NJ](http://smlnj.org).

-To compile the program, change directory to `source`, and then run the build shell `script`.
+To compile the program, change directory to `source`, and then run the `build` shell script.
 This will produce an SML/NJ heap image called

 ```